 If you love this most recognized Spanish dish you need to have an appropriate piece of cookware in your kitchen?
 If you want to make a truly delicious paella you must use a pan that is designed to do the job efficiently.
 This famous rice dish is traditionally cooked outdoors over an open fire and served directly from the pan.
 Serving the paella to your guests right from the pan make the dish look more authentic and adds a special touch to friends and family gathering.

 The large cooking area allows the rice to be spread in a thin layer to encourage evaporation and develop a golden caramelized crust.
-To serve a larger group of people, you need a pan larger in diameter, because the rice layer should only be a 1/2″ thick.
-You also need to provide an adequate heat source which should fit the size of the pan.
+To serve a larger group of people, you need a pan larger in diameter, because the rice layer should only be 1/2″ thick.
+You also need to provide an adequate heat source that should fit the size of the pan.
 When a large pan is positioned over a single burner you must rotate the base to control the distribution of the heat.

 1. Carbon Steel Paella Pan